-Teaching English as a Foreign Language
+Teaching English as a Foreign Language 2023-24

-Semester 1 a 2
+Module - Semester 2

 This module provides an introduction to the teaching of EFL through practice and theory and by examining a range of contexts in which English language teaching and learning takes place.